Does kombucha need to be refrigerated?

 For us, it looks like keeping kombucha in the fridge is not the best plan …

 If you’re drinking kombucha mostly as a health tonic you’re most likely drinking it to take advantage of one or other of its two main health benefits.
 You’re either drinking it because you are wanting to increase the amount and variety of antioxidants in your diet, or you’re wanting a natural and delicious source of probiotics.
-(Read about kombucha benefits here.)
+(Read my post about kombucha benefits here.)

 So what happens to kombucha’s probiotics in the fridge?
 Are the Lactic Acid Bacteria alright in there?
 Do probiotics have to be refrigerated?
 Or is it better to drink kombucha straight after its fermented – without refrigerating?
 And what might that mean for storing your scoby?

 Today’s main research article was recommended to me by a reader in the comments section of my post about Lactic Acid Bacteria.
 Karl asked for my thoughts on this piece of research, and what it says about how long lactic acid bacteria might last in kombucha when it is put into the refrigerator.

 Rather than just responding to Karl in the comments, I decided that this paper was worthy of a post all of its own, so let’s get into it.

 (If you don’t want to get into the nitty-gritty of the kombucha science, read the TLDR below and then skip down to the Discussion heading.)

 The key take-away from today’s paper and the reading I’ve done around this issue is that *many* probiotic foods see a big die-off of lactic acid bacteria once the food is stored in the fridge.

 If you are drinking kombucha mostly for its probiotic properties, investigate making it yourself instead of buying it, and drink it fresh.